What is the PRICEDISC Function?

-- Settlement (required argument) – It the security’s settlement date or the date the coupon is purchased.
+- Settlement (required argument) – This is the security’s settlement date or the date the coupon is purchased.
 The security’s settlement date should be after the issue date.

-- Maturity (required argument) – It is the security’s maturity date or the date when security expires.
+- Maturity (required argument) – This is the security’s maturity date or the date when the security expires.

-- Discount (required argument) – It is the discount rate of the security.
+- Discount (required argument) – The discount rate of the security.

-- Redemption (required argument) – It is the redemption value of the security per $100 face value.
+- Redemption (required argument) – This is the redemption value of the security per $100 face value.

-- Basis (optional argument) – It specifies the financial day count basis that is used by the security.
+- Basis (optional argument) – This specifies the financial day count basis that is used by the security.